-Inflammation involves redness, soreness, and swelling.
-This occurs at the site of the injection, which is the middle deltoid muscle of your arm.
-One way to reduce this reaction is to move your arm around to keep the vaccine and its reaction from being concentrated in one location.
+The site of injection is in the middle deltoid muscle of your arm, so one way to reduce this reaction is to move your arm around to keep the vaccine and its reaction from being concentrated in one location.

-2. Standing shoulder external rotation in 90 degrees abduction
+2. Standing shoulder external rotation (90 degree abduction)

-3. Standing shoulder external rotation with the arm at side
+3. Standing shoulder external rotation (arm at side)

 5. Horizontal abduction with external rotation